-• The offer of established core products (including live event pictures and bet range)

-- The provision of information on products and events

-- The promotion of gambling opportunities and products

-- The actual use made of betting facilities

-- The size of premises

-- The delivery of betting facilities
+- The offer of established core products (including live event pictures and bet range) - The provision of information on products and events - The promotion of gambling opportunities and products - The actual use made of betting facilities - The size of premises - The delivery of betting facilities

-Where two or more Betting shops are sited in a neighbourhood shopping area or town centre, the Licensing Authority considers it appropriate that the managers of each shop meet with the local police and representatives of the other Responsible Authorities on at least a quarterly basis to discuss local crime and disorder problems and certain individuals that persistently cause crime and disorder in Gambling Premises.
+Where two or more Betting shops are sited in a neighbourhood shopping area or town centre, the Licensing Authority strongly encourages the managers of each shop to meet with the Police and representatives of the other Responsible Authorities on at least a quarterly basis to discuss local crime and disorder problems and certain individuals that persistently cause crime and disorder in Gambling Premises.

-The Licensing Authority also considers the Safer Croydon Radio scheme is an essential and effective measure for supporting the 'Crime and Disorder' Licensing Objective.
-It considers it appropriate that Gambling Premises belong to the scheme and train staff to use the radios to prevent and deter crime and disorder.
+The Licensing Authority also encourages participation in the Safer Croydon Radio scheme as a significantly effective measure for supporting the 'Crime and Disorder' Licensing Objective.
+It strongly encourages gambling premises to belong to the scheme and to train staff to use the radios to prevent and deter crime and disorder.